redreamality/ppt.md/talks/2013-07/ICT_assignment_3.md

 - My page: to collect all relevant information from the public sector regarding a single citizen to his / her own web page.
 The citizen themselves can also access the page and add or modify information about themselves as well as their neighbourhood!
 - A self-assessment tax return system
-- S@mspill: Maintaining a citizen’s lifelong health record, make it convenient for different areas to access the health information
+- S@mspill: Maintaining a citizen’s lifelong health record, make it convenient for different areas to access the health information.
-Norge.no,Altinn.no, aimed respectively for private person and business uses, for job applications.
+- Norge.no,Altinn.no, aimed respectively for private person and business uses, for job applications.
 - Geonorge.no: offering geographical data and environmental data regarding Norway.
 - many other more.